The-cheater/Trinetra/README.md

 # TRINETRA - Community Safety

-Modern mobile-first web app built with React + Vite.
+Modern mobile-first web app built with Next.js (App Router).
 The app opens with an intro video, then flows to authentication (Signup/Login), followed by the main experience: Urban Thread (home feed of city incidents), Maps, Contribute, and Profile.

 ## 🚀 Features